This article was published on: 07/19/21 2:26 PM

 Many warts are painful but some may be painless.
 Corns can also be quite painful too!

-Plantar warts tend to be hard and flat, with a rough surface and circular shape.
+Plantar warts tend to be hard and flat, with a rough, shiny surface and circular shape.
 Plantar warts often have a center that appears as one or more pinpoints/dots that are black in colour, whereas a corn would never have these black “dots”.
 Warts can be very resistant to treatment and have a tendency to reoccur.